Vervain: benefits, dosage, contraindications

 full-leafempty-leafempty-leafempty-leaf

-Verbena officinalis exerts a mild parasympathicomimetic action, subtly modulating the body's responses.
-At low doses, verbenin increases the activity of the sympathetic nervous system, which controls "fight or flight" responses.
+Vervain (Verbena officinalis) exerts a mild parasympathomimetic action, subtly modulating the body's responses.
+At low doses, verbenine increases sympathetic nervous system activity, which controls "fight-or-flight" reactions.
 At higher doses, it may reduce this activity.

 Usages associés